blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/Quests/joe_momma/joe_momma.md

 Shortbow +4 1d6+2 piercing
 ```

-If they roll a 2 or 3, then they are visited by a group of three Guul Gang
+If they roll under 10, then they are visited by a group of three Guul Gang
 thugs.
 They will recognize any of the party from "A murder most fowl" and will
 demand the party pay the "Guul tax" of one gold per head in order to overlook
 the mayor's lapdogs trotting around on their turf.